ADI Part 3 Training Shropshire

 See our latest ADI Part Three Training Passes

-The new ADI Part three training shropshire test is designed to help driving instructors and learners work together to achieve shared outcomes.
+The new ADI Part 3 training shropshire test is designed to help driving instructors and learners work together to achieve shared outcomes.

 Most qualified driving instructors will be familiar with the old PST format.
 The test took one hour and required senior examiners to play the role of two different pupils: one beginner and one trained to test standard.